 If you’ve heard about Latin-American literature, you’ll definitely have heard this title before: it’s a classic and the book that established the genre of magical realism.
 This book tells a family story and shows all its madness.
 After reading it, you’re left with an impression that our busy-ness is an illusion, that we have a small perspective on things, because after the 100 years have passed, you understand that nothing in the family has changed — and because everything is so insignificant, you’re left with the impression that you can relax and enjoy rather than worry.

-Ely schedules all our content, does the editing of articles alongside Jaimee, and gets in touch with artists and creators for us to interview.
-She takes part in the general brainstorming for the future of SU&Y and reminds Anastasia not to go to bed at 2.30am every night.
-Ely lives in New York City.
+Ely schedules all our content, does the editing of articles alongside Jaimee & Sarah, and gets in touch with artists and creators for us to interview.
+She takes part in the general brainstorming for the future of SU&Y and reminds Anastasia not to go to bed at 2.30 am every night.
+Ely has recently moved to Shanghai.

 Matt Gross used to be a travel writer for the New York Times and in this book, he retells his love for traveling in a somewhat disorganized way – a bit like the way thoughts arise when you’re sitting on a long bus drive and you let your mind wander to places you’ve been, wondering about life and having epiphanies about who you are.
 This one is perfect for the ones who like to wonder why we travel and what we hope to get from it.